Demographics of Jamaica

 Jamaica is an island country in the Caribbean.
-The country had a population of 2,825,352 as of 2023, having the fourth largest population in the region.
+The country had a population of 2,834,683 as of August 2026, having the fourth largest population in the region.It is #142 in global population among nations.

 Jamaica's annual population growth rate stood at 0.08% in 2022.
 As of 2023, 68.9% of Jamaicans were Christians in 2011, predominantly Protestant.

 The racial demographics in the island of Jamaica are as follows: 76.3% African, 15.1% Afro-European, 3.4% Indian or Afro-Indian, 3.2% White, 1.2% Chinese or Afro-Chinese and 0.8% Others (2024 est.).

 Wealth or economic power in Jamaica is disproportionately held by White Jamaicans, Chinese Jamaicans, Lebanese/Syrian Jamaicans, Indian Jamaicans and mixed-race Jamaicans (or locally called the Brown Man or Browning)— despite being minority groups (less than 25% of the country's population), they control most of the country's wealth.

-Roughly 10 per cent of the population, controls over 60% of Jamaica’s wealth.
+Roughly 10 per cent of the population control over 60% of Jamaica's wealth.